- What is the Census?

 - First, check to make sure that they have a valid ID badge, with their photograph, a U.S. Department of Commerce watermark, and an expiration date.

-- If you suspect fraud, call 844-330-2020 to speak with a Census Bureau representative.
-If it is determined that the visitor who came to your door does not work for the Census Bureau, contact your local police department.
+- If it is determined that the visitor who came to your door does not work for the Census Bureau, contact your local police department.

 The Census Bureau never asks for: